LukasHromadnik/FEL-UI-SZZ/PAL/01-asymptotic_notation.md

 ### Borůvka's algorithm

-**Light incident edge.** It's an edge connecting two components while a weight of this edges is the lowest.

 \begin{algorithm}[!htp]
 \caption{Borůvka's algorithm}
 \hspace*{\algorithmicindent} \textbf{Input:} A graph $G$ with a weight function $w: E(G) \rightarrow \mathbb{R}$ where all weights are different. \\